SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_6_log_debug.md

           ....
    ```

 5. Preview your app.
-Open the **console** of your browser for example with "F12" and scroll down.
+Open the console of your browser, for example, by pressing "F12" and scrolling down.

    Search for "Hello-World" to find your logs and set the "Default-Levels".